 The Sacred Stones: Tana if paired with Ephraim, Innes if paired with Eirika, Colm and Neimi, Artur and Lute, Kyle if paired with Syrene.
 And no matter who you pair up Eirika with, Lyon will end up as a specially tragic Unlucky Childhood Friend.

-Fire Emblem Awakening: Two of Chrom's potential wives are Sully (Childhood playmates and fellow soldiers) and Maribelle (noblewoman from a family close to his own), so it can go both ways.
+Fire Emblem Awakening: Two of Chrom's potential wives are Sully (Childhood playmates and fellow soldiers) and Maribelle (noblewoman from a family close to his own, best friend of his younger sister Lissa), so it can go both ways.

-In the case of the Second Generation children, they've all known each other from childhood due to their parents being Chrom's friends and partners.
-The most obvious case is Cynthia and Inigo, since Cynthia has liked him from a while already,
+In the case of the Second Generation children, they've all known each other from childhood due to their parents being Chrom's friends, retainers and partners.
+The most obvious cases involve Sumia's daughter Cynthia and either: Olivia's son Inigo (she has liked him from a while already), Lissa's son Owain (who says he has always had a crush on her), or Cherche's son Gerome (whom she helped get over his fomer fear of heights when they were kids, and who may or may not have liked her from then on).

 Official art always shows the children with blonde hair, and every version of the game to date has featured Bianca on the front cover, and the back cover of the Japanaese DS release is the only time Flora has appeared in the box art at all.
 The creators really aren't subtle about the fact that they think Bianca is a co-main character and Flora...isn't.